Musculoskeletal Dry Needling BRISBANE

 Prevent injury.

-Through training or postural demands, the body can develop tightness and trigger points which limit movement and performance, leading to compensations which create excessive demands at certain tissues.
-This is a huge contributor to injuries.
-Dry needling technique can break this cycle and restore optimal body function.
+Through training or postural demands, the body can develop tightness and trigger points which limit movement and performance, leading to compensations and excessive demands at certain tissues.
+This cycle contributes significantly to injuries.
+Dry needling technique involving precise needle insertion into affected areas can break this pattern and restore optimal body function.

 What injuries is dry needling effective for?